LemmyNet/lemmy-docs/src/contributors/02-local-development.md

 127.0.0.1       lemmy-epsilon
 ```

+You will need to hand-edit the api_tests/run-federation-test.sh script file, add your PostgreSQL lemmy password.
+Note, the LEMMY_DATABASE_URL environment variable inside that script file is not in the same format as normally required, the "/lemmy" database is not on the URL.
 Then run the following script:

 ```bash
 cd api_tests